Star Trek: Lower Decks season 1: Animation and design

-McMahan hoped that references to Star Trek: The Animated Series in Lower Decks would honor it as the franchise's first animated series, and make it "even more canon that it was before" (referencing a long-time fan debate regarding whether the series was officially part of the franchise's canon).
+McMahan hoped that references to Star Trek: The Animated Series in Lower Decks would honor it as the franchise's first animated series.
+He wanted to make it "even more canon than it was before", referencing a long-time fan debate regarding whether the series was officially part of the franchise's canon.
 When discussing the characters James T. Kirk and Spock from Star Trek: The Original Series (often abbreviated by fans as "TOS", which Lower Decks also jokingly uses in-universe to mean "Those Old Scientists"), an image of the pair from The Animated Series is shown instead of animating them with the style of Lower Decks.
 In addition to featuring alien species from all of the live-action Star Trek series, Lower Decks includes some "deep cut" species from The Animated Series: the cat-like Caitian Dr. T'Ana is the same species as the Animated Series character M'Ress; a Vendorian shapeshifter, first introduced in The Animated Series, appears in "Envoys"; and the three-armed Division 14 specialist in "Much Ado About Boimler" is an Edosian like the character Arex from The Animated Series.
 McMahan said these characters "fit in perfectly in [the Lower Decks] world" and the series did not have to justify the difference in appearance from the original version that a live-action adaptation of the species likely would.

 The series' design team worked with John Van Citters, vice president for Star Trek brand management, and CBS Studios on the design of the USS Titan for the season finale.
 The ship had never been seen on screen before, but had appeared in video games and on book covers, and McMahan wanted to "make sure we got it right because there are fans out there for who the Titan is a favorite ship".
-McMahan was also very specific about the designs of the legacy characters Riker and Troi, down to Riker's height and Troi's larger-than-normal pupils.
+McMahan was also very specific about the designs of returning characters Riker and Troi, down to Riker's height and Troi's larger-than-normal pupils.
 McMahan hoped that the appearance of the Titan and these characters would feel like "one day in a bigger story about those guys".
 The episode "Veritas" features many starships from throughout the franchise, with a sequence set at a starship museum that holds a 21st-century Vulcan ship like the one seen in Star Trek: First Contact (1996), a Klingon battlecruiser, a Jem'Hadar fighter, a Tholian ship, a Ferengi shuttle, and various Federation shuttles from The Original Series and The Next Generation.
 In the episode, the characters steal a Romulan Bird of Prey—a ship with cloaking technology that has appeared throughout the Star Trek franchise—from the museum, and they also use a long-range Vulcan shuttle that was introduced in Star Trek: The Motion Picture (1979).